hypebeast/goji-boilerplate/README.md

 General features:

   * Goji web framework
+  * gojistatic middleware to deliver static content
   * Separated templates for base layout, header, navbar and footer.
   * Bower for client side package management
-  * Gulp for compiling SASS to CSS and for minification and uglifying the Javascript code
+  * Gulp for compiling SASS to CSS, compiling CoffeeScript to Javascript and for minification and uglifying the Javascript code

 Client side frameworks:

-  * Twitter Bootstrap (SASS version)
+  * Twitter Bootstrap SASS
   * Font Awesome
   * Gulp